molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Removing single Atoms and Bonds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Single atoms and bonds can be removed by calling the methods `removeAtom()`_ and `removeBond()`_, respectiviely.
-The methods expect the zero-based index of the atom/bond in the parent molecular graphs's atom/bond list as argument.
+The methods expect the zero-based index of the atom/bond in the molecule's atom/bond list as argument.
 Valid atom/bond indices are in the range [0, `getNumAtoms()`_)/[0, `getNumBonds()`_).
 Specifying an index outside the allowed range will raise an exception.